alexjamesdesign/dare-dream-discover-lynn/wp-content/plugins/ninja-forms/readme.txt

 *Changes:*

-* Fields now display admin labels (if they exist) instead of labels in the store submission action settings.
+* Fields now display admin labels (if they exist) instead of labels in the record submission action settings.
 * Added a tooltip to the value section of list fields, giving details about allowed characters.
 * List field merge tags can now be configured to show labels instead of values by appending ":label" to the merge tag.
-* The store submissions action can now be configured to remove submissions that exceed a defined timeframe.
+* The record submission action can now be configured to remove submissions that exceed a defined timeframe.
 * Added a confirm modal to field deletion to prevent accidental removal of data.

 = 3.3.4 (11 June 2018) =